tusen-ai/naive-ui/src/time-picker/demos/enUS/step-time.demo.md

 # Step Time

-Pass a number as step or use an array to specify the items you want to show, entering values that are outside the set step will display invalid styles.
+Pass a number as step or use an array to specify the items you want to show, inputting values that don't follow step settings will cause displaying invalid status.

 ```html
 <n-time-picker